-NordVPN is possibly the best-known VPN on the market, and has achieved that by prioritising security and speed: 2048-bit encryption, over 5,000 servers spread across more than 60 countries, strong DNS leak protection, two kill switches and excellent connection speeds.
-All that equates to a service that can unblock Netflix with very little fuss.
+NordVPN is possibly the best-known VPN on the market, and has achieved that by prioritising security and speed: excellent AES-256 encryption, over 5,000 servers spread across more than 60 countries, strong DNS leak protection, two kill switches and searing connection speeds.
+All that equates to a well-rounded service that's a good fit for just about anyone.

 If you're using a mobile device the interface can be a little tricky, but that's a minor quibble with what is an excellent VPN with fully-featured apps for pretty much every device you have – and having six simultaneous connections is handy, too.